Wagner Group activities in the Central African Republic: Military and militia activities

 On 3 May 2022, the Human Rights Watch (HRW) group called upon the Special Criminal Court (SCC) and International Criminal Court (ICC) for the prosecution of the Wagner Group.
 The HRW investigation, which included interviewing 40 people, including 10 victims and 15 witnesses, between 2019 and 2021, blamed Wagner contractors for the killing of 13 civilians near Bossangoa in 2021.
 Four days later, The Daily Beast cited CAR officials who alleged attacks and rapes by Wagner contractors at a Henri Izamo military camp hospital in Bangui on 10 April 2022.

 In late June, it was reported that since the start of the year Wagner PMCs conducted nine raids, including helicopter assaults, on mines in the lawless border areas between the CAR and Sudan, with three major attacks taking place on 13 March, 15 April and 24 May.
 During the assaults, the PMCs reportedly took everything they could before leaving.
 The attacks left dozens of miners and a number of rebels dead.
 In September 2022, The Daily Beast interviewed survivors and witnesses of yet another massacre committed by the Wagner Group in Bèzèrè village in December 2021, which involved torture, killing and disembowelment of a number of women, including pregnant ones.

 In mid-January 2023, the Wagner Group sustained relatively heavy casualties as a new government military offensive was launched near the CAR border with Cameroon and Chad.
 Fighting also erupted near the border with Sudan.
 The rebels claimed between seven and 17 Wagner PMCs were among the dozens of casualties.
 A CAR military source also confirmed seven Wagner contractors were killed in one ambush.

 In February 2023, The Guardian reported that Wagner mercenaries sustained heavy casualties in clashes with rebels amid a push to take control of lucrative gold mines.

 From March to May 2024, Wagner trained Azande Ani Kpi Gbe (AAKG) militia in Obo.
 After receiving training, around 30 AAKG members were deployed to Ouham.

+On 11 July 2026, The Wall Street Journal reported that there remains up to 500 members of the Wagner Group acting independent of the russian government.
+This remnant group is reportedly located along the upper reaches of the Ubangi river and is now led by Pavel Prigozhin, son of the late founder of the Wagner Group.
+After Prigozhin's death, the group managed to preserve the connections with the Central African government, and is now partially maintaining it's income by controlling the smuggling of Tramadol across the country.